kirtick28/SparkStock-Pro-Inventory-ERP/README.md

-# 🎉 Final-Crackers: Inventory ERP System
+# 🎉 SparkStock Pro: Inventory ERP System

-**Final-Crackers** is a powerful, full-stack Inventory Enterprise Resource Planning (ERP) system designed to optimize business operations with a sleek, modern interface.
+**SparkStock Pro** is a powerful, full-stack Inventory Enterprise Resource Planning (ERP) system designed to optimize business operations with a sleek, modern interface.
 Built with a **React 19** frontend and a **Node.js/Express** backend, it offers robust user management, company oversight, customer relations, and insightful analytics.

 ---